 Not every job in technology involves sitting in a comfy chair, analyzing data.
-Best Computer Science Schools has taken a look at some of the worst jobs in information technology and what makes them so dangerous, dirty or just plain disturbing.
+Here is a list of some of the worst jobs in tech.

 With devices like cell phones and tablets becoming increasingly central to everyday life, those who assemble such devices are under growing strain to meet deadlines and deliver high-quality products.
 The stress recently led several employees of an Apple assembly factory in China to commit suicide.
 In addition, accusations have been leveled against other companies like Dell, HP and Samsung, claiming sweatshop conditions and exposure to radiation.